Where the

 Help move science forward

 Clinical trials offer a way for almost anyone — regardless of their background — to help improve human health and well-being.
-To find out more about our current clinical trial offerings, you may submit a request HERE, or you can speak directly to a Study Information Specialist at 281-319-8319.
+To find out more about our current clinical trial offerings, you may submit a request HERE, or you can speak directly to a Clinical Research Specialist at 832-225-4800.

 Get compensated for participating

-Most studies offer compensation for time and travel.
+Most studies offer compensation and/or reimbursement for time and travel.
 We'll let you know what to expect during your first call with Activian.

 Current Studies